renerator/proyecto_hoteleria_sabtech/Front_Hoteleria/Front_Hoteleria/Scripts/vendors/Flot/API.md

     Recalculate and set axis scaling, ticks, legend etc.

-    Note that because of the drawing model of the canvas, this function will immediately redraw (actually reinsert in the DOM) the labels and the legend, but not the actual tick lines because they're drawn on the canvas.
+    Note that because of the drawing Dto of the canvas, this function will immediately redraw (actually reinsert in the DOM) the labels and the legend, but not the actual tick lines because they're drawn on the canvas.
 You need to call draw() to get the